matdombrock/matdombrock.com/source/index.md

 ## Hello!

-Hello and welcome to my website!
-My name is Mathieu Dombrock, and I've been developing software professionally for over 10 years.
-I have a particular interest in web technologies, electronics hacking and audio software, and I enjoy sharing my knowledge and experiences with others through this site.
-Thank you for stopping by, and I hope you enjoy reading about my adventures in computing.
+Hello!
+My name is [Mathieu Dombrock](/about).
+I really love Linux, audio, graphics and web programming.

+This site is built with my static site generator called [SteelSky](https://github.com/matdombrock/steelsky).

+You can check out my commerical audio software at [ReplicatAudio.com](https://replicataudio.com).

+I also have some other software available at [replicat.itch.io](https://replicat.itch.io).

+If that wasn't enough, you can find all of my open source projects at [github.com/matdombrock](https://github.com/matdombrock).

-## Top Posts
+## Coolest Posts

 ### [ADSR Envelopes](/posts/adsr-env.html)
 ### [Exploring Neural Nets In The Browser](/posts/neural-web.html)